MalayaSociety/the-product-3dadf/content/pages/thank-you.md

   - type: hero_section
     title: Thank You!
     subtitle: >-
-      Thank you for testing the App template.
-Have a great day!
+      Thank you for showing your interest.
+Please keep checking in for updates on our new product.
+FDA & Medsafe NZ approval pending.
     actions:
       - label: Back to homepage
         url: /